 Three and a half years ago I made a decision that would impact my life in ways I never dreamed possible.

 Following shoulder surgery, which was unfortunately unsuccessful, I was forced to reduce my hours at work.
-As a physiotherapist and manual therapist, having healthy and strong upper extremities is a necessity.
+As a physiotherapist, more specifically a manual therapist, having healthy and strong upper extremities is a necessity.